glaw2000/project1-church-safeguarding/README.md

 ### Surface
 1. Colours will be used to tie together the header, content and footer
-2. A minimum colour pallette will be used to provide and easy to view accessible site
+2. A minimum colour pallette will be used to provide an easy to view accessible site

 ---
 ## Design